“Body Brokers” 2021 Netflix Movie Release Informs Those Struggling with Addiction on What to be Aware of Prior to Entering Rehab

 - Handing out drugs to cause relapses and put patients back into treatment to gain more money through their insurance

-- Charging insurance companies for lab tests that were either unnecessary or not even administered to begin with
+- Charging insurance companies for lab and urine tests that were either unnecessary or not even administered at all

-- Use some patients as body brokers to bring in new addicts and keep the cycle going – basically participating in human trafficking
+- Using some patients as body brokers to bring in new addicts and keep the cycle going – basically participating in human trafficking

 - Employ other wrongful practices that put the patients in harm’s way, causing many users to leave in ambulances or body bags due to overdoses